kalashnikoffee/MySQL_Employee-Tracker/README.md

 A solution for managing a company's employees using node, inquirer, and MySQL!
 This Content Management System allows users to store and manipulate an organized database of employees.
 Search, update, and view information on employees, managers, departments, roles, and their respective details.
 Accessed via the Command Line Interface.

 ## Getting Started
-- Once you have cloned the repository to your machine, open a command line interface, and navigate to "MySQL_Employee-Tracker"
+- Once you have cloned the repository to your machine, you will need to open seed.sql and schema.sql in MySQL Workbench, and execute them
+- Open a command line interface, and navigate to "MySQL_Employee-Tracker"
 - Type and enter "NPM Install"
 - Type and enter "node index.js"
 - interact with the content management system using the arrow keys and enter button